b-studios/sisyphos/README.md

 :help (:h)                   shows this summary of available commands :reenter [n] (:r)            reenter the answers to the n-last questions (n=1, if omitted)
 ```

+## Text-to-Speech
+To reduce the error rate of entering answers even more, we added a simple TTS that reads out the entered options.
+For now this is only supported on Mac OSX.
+To use the variant, for now, you have to checkout the [tts branch](https://github.com/b-studios/sisyphos/tree/tts) and run `sbt oneJar` to compile build the project.